 We glued the case together with high strength epoxy.
 This was a little challenging because there was a jagged piece on the end of the case.
 See photo with the white line.
 Besure to cut straight across both ends.
 See photos for completed repair and additional info on the fault codes. bit.ly/Pacifica-EVSE-FaultCodes

 We also installed a new J1772 handle.
-The pins were crimped with a 20 ton crimper.
+NOTE: Do Not use the standard dies that come with the 20 ton crimper (solder instead).
 The proximity switch was connected to 2 short pieces of hook up wire that were added because the wires on the switch were too short

 1. All repairs include our '5 Point Safety Certifications test' and a 6 month warranty.
 Click here EVLAB '5 Point Safety Certification'